plotly/falcon/CONTRIBUTING.md

 - Update package.json with the new semver version
 - Linux builds are created at the end of CircleCI tests (under Artifacts)
 - Windows 32bit and 64bit builds are created in AppVeyor tests (under Artifacts)
-- Mac builds are created on any available Mac laptop - run `npm run package` and zip the resulting build
+- Mac builds are created on any available Mac laptop - run `yarn run package` and zip the resulting build

 Releases are uploaded to https://github.com/plotly/plotly-database-connector/releases